payamyek/adventofcode2022/README.md

 We want to write readable code because typically the second part of the problem set will require you to build upon your pre-existing codebase.

-Secondly, to make the leaderboard we cant spend time optimizing code as that will result in no noticeable benefits and will just increase your submission time.
+Secondly, to make the leaderboard we can't spend time optimizing code as that will result in no noticeable benefits and will just increase your submission time.

 # Caveat